 You can use SpEL expressions to determine whether an application requires approval or not.
-For more information, go to Creating and testing approval expressions on this page.
+For more information, see Creating and testing approval expressions at the bottom of this page for details.

-For more information on SpEL, see Spring Expression Language (SpEL) $\Box$ in the Spring Framework documentation.
+For more information on SpEL, see Spring Expression Language (SpEL) \square in the Spring Framework documentation.